Do I need to sit the Waterfowl Identification Test (WIT)?

 If you are mailing in a cheque or money order, you should include your address, contact details and your preferred test dates, location and time.
 Including more than one preferred session will ensure we can book you into another session if your preferred session is booked out.
 We will send you a letter or give you a call confirming which test session you have been booked into.

 Due to minimum requirements for ensuring participants can all see the test, there is a maximum number of people that can be booked for each session depending on the venue.
-If a training location has more than one session on the same day, all bookings will be taken for the earliest session.
+If a test location has more than one session on the same day, all bookings will be taken for the earliest session.
 When the first session is fully booked, all subsequent bookings will be added to the remaining session.
 For example we can't book you into a 7.00pm test session if all the 6.00pm bookings have not been filled.

 Please note GMA reserves the right to cancel a test session if there are insufficient attendees booked in for that session.
 GMA will contact affected individuals and discuss another session that may suit or organise a refund of the test fee amount.